 Understanding Las Vegas Sands's Unusual Options Activity

-On Wednesday, shares of Las Vegas Sands (NYSE:LVS) saw unusual options activity.
-After the option alert, the stock price moved up to $49.09.
+On Thursday, shares of Las Vegas Sands (NYSE:LVS) saw unusual options activity.
+After the option alert, the stock price moved down to $47.75.

 - Option Type: SWEEP